actions/runner/docs/checks/sslcert.md

       3. Google search: "trust ca certificate on [linux distribution]"
       4. If all approaches failed, set environment variable `SSL_CERT_FILE` to the CA bundle `.pem` file we get.
     > To verity cert gets installed properly on Linux, you can try use `curl -v https://sitewithsslissue.com` and `pwsh -Command \"Invoke-WebRequest -Uri https://sitewithsslissue.com\"`

 ### Trust CA certificate for Git CLI

-Git use different CA bundle file depends on your operation system.
+Git uses various CA bundle file depends on your operation system.
 - Git packaged the CA bundle file within the Git installation on Windows
 - Git use OpenSSL certificate CA bundle file on Linux and macOS